uabrc/uabrc.github.io/docs/uab_cloud/security_setup_basic.md

 2. Fill out the dialog box.

     1. Enter a "Key Pair Name".
+See [Naming Conventions](introduction.md#naming-conventions).
     2. Select "SSH Key" in the "Key Type" drop-down box.
     3. Click "Browse..." to upload a public key file from your custom key pair **OR** copy-paste the content of that key file into the "Public Key" box.